I am just putting up the pics of the flooded bit to see if anyone who sees them, has any ideas about how to tackle this bit.

 Workdays start at 10am, coffee at 11am and finish at 12 noon.

-Friday 6th Feb - Dunchurch Bridleway release the vets.
+Friday 6th Feb - Dunchurch Bridleway, release the vets.

-Wed 11th Feb - Berrybanks hedge laying.
+Wed 11th Feb - Pofrord Dam Connector Path.

-Wed 18th Feb - Berrybanks hedge laying.
+Wed 18th Feb - Pofrord Dam Connector Path.

-Fri 20th Feb - Dunchurch Bridleway release the vets.
+Fri 20th Feb - Dunchurch Bridleway, release the vets.

 Is it possible to determine from which side the water is draining onto this section, and then cut a channel on that side to divert the water off the centre section ?
 Also, do those drains which you have photographed possibly have a blockage which is causing water to back up and flood this area ?